-- Wire rope with one or more of the following defects shall be removed and replaced immediately: - Whenever there is severe corrosion.
-Any development of slight corrosion shall be noted and watched closely; - Whenever there are broken wires, such as: - ◆ When there is more than one valley break.
-A valley break is a wire break occurring in the valley between two adjacent strands. - ◆ When there are six (6) randomly distributed broken wires in one rope lay or three (3) broken wires in one strand in one rope lay.
-(A rope lay is the length along the rope in which one strand makes a complete revolution around the rope.) - Whenever there are broken wires in the vicinity of attachments.
+Wire rope with one or more of the following defects shall be removed and replaced immediately:

+1. Whenever there is severe corrosion.
+Any development of slight corrosion shall be noted and watched closely; 2.
+Whenever there are broken wires, as follows: - a.
+When there is more than one valley break.
+A valley break is a wire break occurring in the valley between two adjacent strands. - b.
+When there are six (6) randomly distributed broken wires in one rope lay or three (3) broken wires in one strand in one rope lay.
+(A rope lay is the length along the rope in which one strand makes a complete revolution around the rope.)
+3. Whenever there are broken wires in the vicinity of attachments.
 If this condition is localized in an operating rope, the section in question may be eliminated by making a new attachment.
-This may be done instead of replacing the entire rope. - Whenever there is abrasion, scrubbing, flattening, or peening that causes loss of more than one-third of the original diameter of the outside wires. - Whenever there are severe kinks, crushing, bird-caging, or other damage resulting in distortion of the rope structure. - Whenever there is evidence of any heat damage resulting from a torch or caused by contact with electrical wires; and when the reduction from the nominal diameter of the rope is: - ◆ More than 1.2 mm (0.047 in) for diameters up to and including 20 mm (0.78 in) - ◆ 1.5 mm (0.059 in) for diameters 22 to 28 mm - ◆ 2.5 mm for diameters 32 to 40 mm. - Always inspect the wire rope termination and refer to the manufacturer's inspection procedures. - Use protective gloves to handle the steel wire ropes. - Use only Spider®-approved steel wire rope. - Steel wires ropes must be replaced under any of the following conditions: - More than 10 wires are broken on a length of 10 inches (240 mm); - Excessive corrosion; - Damage due to heat; - Reduction of the nominal diameter by more than 10%; - Kinking (see 1 below), crushing (see 2 below), bird-caging (see 3 below) or any other distortion of the wire rope structure.
+This may be done instead of replacing the entire rope.
+4. Whenever there is abrasion, scrubbing, flattening, or peening that causes loss of more than one-third of the original diameter of the outside wires.
+5. Whenever there are severe kinks, crushing, bird-caging, or other damage resulting in distortion of the rope structure.
+6. Whenever there is evidence of any heat damage resulting from a torch or caused by contact with electrical wires; and when the reduction from the nominal diameter of the rope is: - a.
+More than 1.2 mm (0.047 in) for diameters up to and including 20 mm (0.78 in) - b.
+1.5 mm (0.059 in) for diameters 22 to 28 mm - c.
+2.5 mm for diameters 32 to 40 mm.
+7. Always inspect the wire rope termination and refer to the manufacturer's inspection procedures.